 The Marathon will also feature other forms of entertainment, plus refreshments, snacks, and booths from some of the biggest names in running.

-The Brussels Marathon starts at the Parc du Cinquantenaire and ends at the Boulevard Anspach.
-The schedule for the races are:
+The marathon starts at the Parc du Cinquantenaire and ends at the Boulevard Anspach.
+The schedule for the races are announced closer to the time.

-Spectators can grab seat or standing area at any part of the course, but because most of the track passes through residential areas, your best bet is to cheer on the runners at either the start or the finish line.
+Spectators can grab a seat or stand at any part of the course, but because most of the track passes through residential areas, your best bet is to cheer on the runners at either the start or the finish line.

 Much of Brussels is compact, making it easy to walk around from one place to another.
 With the exception of the oldest area in town, which has uneven cobblestone roads, the rest of Brussels is generally easy to explore on foot.